 Since the player will be rearranging the Circuit Board each time BGM-71 increases in rarity, it's not necessary to rotate (calibrate) Chips until she reaches 5★ rarity.
-It is nevertheless safe to enhance Chips (even low rarity chips) so long as the enhancement fodder is of the same color, since you can simply feed your enhanced chips to better chips and have most of the stored EXP (80% * 1.2x same color bonus = 96%) carry over.
+It is nevertheless relatively safe to enhance Chips (even low rarity chips) so long as the enhancement fodder is of the same color, since you can simply feed your enhanced chips to better chips and have most of the stored EXP (80% of its accumulated EXP) carry over.

 The BGM-71 TOW ("Tube-launched, Optically tracked, Wire-guided") is an American-made anti-tank missile first produced in the 70s.
 It's seen use in numerous wars across the world and is widely fielded even today.